pintopathrose/aws-digital-banking-portal-opsack-webapp/README.md

 It is designed to be deployable within or close to the AWS Free Tier by using small instance types and low traffic.

 ---
+## Repository structure

+At a high level, this repository is split into three parts:

+- `userreg-api-node-beanstalk`
+  Node.js backend API that exposes login, account, and transaction endpoints.
+This is deployed to AWS Elastic Beanstalk as the backend service.

+- `userreg-react-beanstalk`
+  React frontend web application that implements the online banking user interface (login, dashboard, accounts, transactions).
+This is also deployed to AWS Elastic Beanstalk.

+- `docs`
+  Documentation, including the architecture diagram and operations runbooks (login outage and blue/green release procedures).

+## Quickstart (high level)

+This is a high-level overview of how to run this project in AWS.
+See the READMEs inside each folder for detailed steps.

+1. **Clone the repository to your machine**

+2. **Deploy the backend API**
+- Go into `userreg-api-node-beanstalk/`.
+- Install dependencies and test locally.
+- Deploy to an Elastic Beanstalk environment (for example `digital-channels-api-env`).
+- See `userreg-api-node-beanstalk/README.md` for step-by-step instructions.

+3. **Deploy the frontend web app**
+- Go into `userreg-react-beanstalk/`.
+- Install dependencies and test locally.
+- Build and deploy to a separate Elastic Beanstalk environment (for example `digital-channels-web-env`).
+- See `userreg-react-beanstalk/README.md` for step-by-step instructions.

+4. **Configure environment variables**
+- In the API environment, configure database connection variables (DB host, user, password, name).
+- In the frontend environment, set the API base URL so the web app calls your deployed backend.

+5. **Set up monitoring and alarms**
+- Create CloudWatch dashboards and alarms using the ideas in the “Monitoring & Dashboards” section.
+- Optionally, use the example artefacts in `docs/monitoring/` (if you add them).

+---

 ## Architecture